ZzCalvinzZ/dinonaut/README.md

 # ld38

-## To run you need the server and webpack both running
-## cd to root then:
+## To run you need the server and webpack both running. cd to root then:
 	./manage.py runserver
 	npm start